iTrace-Dev/iTrace-Eclipse/README.md

    the top right corner) and choose "iTrace" from the list.
 4. Open the iTrace controller view on the bottom panel.

+## Usage

+To get eye tracking data, this plugin uses the iTrace-Core.
+You must have it before you can use the extension.
+It is available here: https://github.com/iTrace-Dev/iTrace-Core

+1. Load up a project to run eye tracking on.
+2. You should see an iTrace window pane with controls.
+If you do not, click the "Open Perspective" icon enxt to the "Java" perspective icon (by default in the top right corner) and choose "iTrace" from the list.
+3. When you are ready, click on Connect to Core. **After** that, open up the iTrace Core app, configure it, and then click Start Tracker.
+This way, the plugin can recieve from the core where to output the data.
+4. Now eye tracking data is being recorded.
+To stop it, press Disconnect.
+To enable a live reticle that shows where you are looking, enable Display Reticle.

 ## Developer Guidelines
 * Master is reserved for stable code.